microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Enhanced_Configuration_Mode/README.md

 After the Reset operation, the device will send the firmware version on the serial port and then wait for the configuration commands.
 Each command sent should be followed by a validation key (with the ASCII code equal to 0x0D in hexadecimal system).
 After a command is sent, the device will respond with ACK (Acknowledge, 0x06 in hexadecimal system) or NAK (Negative Acknowledge, 0x15 in hexadecimal system) followed by the validation key.
 If a NAK signal is received, the command must be sent again until it is validated by the device with an ACK signal.

-In this code example, the `MTCH9010.h` and `MTCH9010.c` files contains the implementation of the functions used to configure the device in Enhanced Configuration Mode.
+In this code example, the `MTCH9010.h` and `MTCH9010.c` files contains the implementation of the functions used to configure the device in Enhanced Configuration mode.
 The `mtch9010_config_t` structure is used to simply define the parameters of the configuration that need to be sent.
 The `MTCH9010_Config(mtch9010_config_t configData)` function can be used to configure the device.
 This function sets the pins for configuration mode, reset the device and then send the configuration parameters using the UART1 peripheral.
 The function also implements a mechanism that verifies if each command is validated by the ACK signal.
 If it is validated, the program continues with the next command in the same way.
 If it is not validated, the program repeats the transmission.
 Each command is repeated for a maximum number of five times.
 After that the function returns an error code and the program blocks in an infinite loop.
 A message about the error code is also displayed on serial port using the UART2 peripheral.

 This example contains two configurations of the MTCH9010.
 The user can switch between configurations using the on-board button of the PIC18F56Q71 Curiosity Nano.
 The parameters of the two configurations are shown below:
 - Configuration 1:
     - SYS_LK: Enabled
 	- CFG_EN: Disabled
-    - Sleep Period: 2 s
+    - Sleep Period: 2s
     - Operation Mode: Capacitive
 	- Extended Output Mode: Enabled
     - Extended Output Format: Standard measurement